ZhangZhuoSJTU/fuzzer-test-suite/README.md

 /full/path/of/fuzzer-test-suite/build.sh PROJNAME
 ```

-Above commands will build three versions of `PROJNAME`, including the original one, the one instrumented by *afl-gcc*, and the one instrumented by *afl-clang-fast*.
+Above commands will build three versions of `PROJNAME`, including the one without instrumentation, the one instrumented by *afl-gcc*, and the one instrumented by *afl-clang-fast*.

 # See also